NannyML/nannyml/docs/tutorials/thresholds.rst

 .. warning::

-    The :math:`chi^2` drift detection method for categorical data does not support custom thresholds yet.
+    The :ref:`Chi-squared<univ_cat_method_chi2>`, :math:`\chi^2`, drift detection method for categorical data does not support custom thresholds yet.
     It is currently using p-values for thresholding and replacing them by or incorporating them in the custom thresholding system requires further research.

     For now it will continue to function as it did before.

-    When specifying a custom threshold for :math:`chi^2` in the :class:`~nannyml.drift.univariate.calculator.UnivariateDriftCalculator`, NannyML will log a warning message to clarify the custom threshold will be ignored.
+    When specifying a custom threshold for Chi-squared in the :class:`~nannyml.drift.univariate.calculator.UnivariateDriftCalculator`,
+    NannyML will log a warning message to clarify the custom threshold will be ignored.

 We'll illustrate this by means of performance estimation using `CBPE`.
 First we load our datasets.